For A Versatile Solution

 What does IP67 mean?

-An IP67 speaker is capable of surviving 1 meter of submergence for up to 30 minutes.
+An IP67 speaker can survive 1 meter of submergence for up to 30 minutes.
 It is also protected from dust, sand, and debris.

 Is it dangerous to put a Bluetooth speaker in the pool?

-Because Bluetooth speakers tend to operate on a low voltage, even if the battery does get wet, you should be fine.
+Because Bluetooth speakers tend to operate on a low voltage, you should be fine even if the battery gets wet.
 Most IPX7 and IP67 speakers are sealed to the point where this is typically not even a concern.

 Pairing capabilities vary between speaker models.
-We recommend looking for speakers that offer party pairing or TWS if you want to connect multiple speakers together.
+We recommend looking for speakers offering party pairing or TWS to connect multiple speakers.

 Do waterproof Bluetooth speakers float?

-Some do and some don’t.
-This is something that is unique to each speaker model and a feature that is often highlighted by the manufacturer.
+Some do, and some don’t.
+This is unique to each speaker model and a feature often highlighted by the manufacturer.
 Remember that just because it floats doesn’t mean it should be left in the water.

 Update History